doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

     )
 ```

 By default the `ObjectIdField` internally sets `primary_key` as `True`.
-Which means the implicitly Django created `id` autoincrement field will no longer be generated.
-The Field internally inherits from the `AutoField`, which means, the ObjectID will be automatically generated in MongoDB upon a document insertion.
+This means the implicitly created `id` AUTOINCREMENT field will not be created.
+The Field inherits from the `AutoField`.
+An ObjectID will be automatically generated by MongoDB for every document inserted.

 Consider using the `ObjectIdField` in your models if you want to avoid calling Django migrations every time you create a new model.